-Chuck Collins is a senior scholar at the Institute for Policy Studies (IPS) and directs IPS’s Program on Inequality and the Common Good.
-He is an expert on U.S. inequality and author of several books, including Economic Apartheid in America: A Primer on Economic Inequality and Insecurity, co-authored with Felice Yeskel.
-(New Press, 2005).
-He co-authored with Bill Gates Sr. Wealth and Our Commonwealth, (Beacon Press, 2003), a case for taxing inherited fortunes.
+Chuck Collins is a senior scholar at the Institute for Policy Studies and directs IPS’s Program on Inequality and the Common Good.
+His new book is Born on Third Base: A One Percenter Makes the Case for Tackling Inequality, Bringing Wealth Home and Committing to the Common Good (Chelsea Green, 2016) He co-authored with Bill Gates Sr. Wealth and Our Commonwealth, (Beacon Press, 2003), a case for taxing inherited fortunes.
 He is co-author with Mary Wright of The Moral Measure of the Economy, a book about Christian ethics and economic life.

 If you want to support our work and see it continue, please make a donation here.